What Is a Microfluidic Chip? A Beginner’s Guide to Microfluidics

 Microfluidic design mixer

-Where to Buy or Fabricate Microfluidic Chips
+Where to Buy or Make Microfluidic Chips

 • Make Your Own: With user-friendly tools like FLUI’MOLD, Flexdym, and the Sublym hot embossing machine, you can quickly design and fabricate chips without a clean room.
 Ideal for fast prototyping and flexibility.